-Customer & Volunteering Services Officer
+Shared Services Officer

 Favourite Animal: Horses & Owls

-My name is Emma and I am the Customer and Volunteering Services Officer for the Branch.
+My name is Emma and I am the Shared Services Officer for the Branch.
 In my spare time I volunteer for Skyros Island Horse Trust in Skyros, Greece.
 This involves me going out to Skyros to work on the farm, so most of my holiday time is spent working!
 On the farm there are 39 Skyrian Horses, 16 cats 3 dogs and many chickens!
 I also help run their Facebook page and assist with recruiting new volunteers so even when I am back at home I am able to help.
 I love animals and previously worked in Equine Welfare at Redwings Horse Sanctuary.
 After Redwings I had a complete change and worked in mental health for five years.
 I am so excited to be working for the RSPCA, a charity I have always supported and I am glad to be back working in animal welfare full time.